 - Create a bgRFC supervisor destination BGRFC_SUPERVISOR assigned to a technical user id with specific authorizations that acts as the supervisor

-You’ll find detailed instructions on how to do this in the SAP Help Documentation for the SAP Gateway Foundation version 7.51 under Notification Channel.
+You’ll find detailed instructions on how to do this in the SAP Help Documentation for the SAP Gateway Foundation in the section Notification Channel

 Activate the Task Provider